KevinAst/astx-redux-util/README.md

 Building on the previous example, our widget now takes on more detail:
  - we manage x/y properties (through the standard [combineReducers](http://redux.js.org/docs/api/combineReducers.html))
- - the widget itself can take on a null value (when not being edited)
+ - the widget itself can take on a null value (an indication it is NOT being edited)

 We manage these new requirements by combining multiple reducers through a functional decomposition (as opposed to procedural code).
-To accomplish this, we add to our repertoire by introducing the **joinReducers()** and **conditionalReducer()**.
+To accomplish this, we add to our repertoire by introducing **joinReducers()** and **conditionalReducer()**.

-*Don't miss the [astx-redux-util] documentation, which fully explores this example, and details the API.*
+*Don't miss the **[astx-redux-util] documentation**, which fully explores this example, and details the API.*

-widget.js
 ```JavaScript
 import * as Redux         from 'redux';
 import * as AstxReduxUtil from 'astx-redux-util';